 Limitations To workmans’ Comp That Can Prevent You From Receiving Benefits

-To speak with one of our work comp lawyers now, call (844) 345-0952, or you can fill out our free consultation form.
+If you are injured on the job and you are wondering if your injuries are not covered by workers comp, call now (855) 221-2667 to speak with one of our work comp lawyers now, call, or you can fill out our free consultation form.
 There’s no cost or obligation.

 Substance Abuse

-You are not entitled to workers’ compensation benefits if alcohol or illegal drug use contributed to your injury.
+In Michigan, your work-related injures are not covered under workers’ comp if alcohol or illegal drug use contributed to your injuries.
 This does not mean that you automatically give up your right to work comp just because you fail a drug test.
 There must be a connection between your substance abuse and injury to forfeit workers’ compensation benefits.

 We recently represented an individual who was fired for failing a company drug test.
 His work injury was not connected to his drug use.
 The insurance company disputed payment of future worker comp benefits.
 But our work comp lawyers were able to settle his case for a significant amount of money, based upon the fact that the drug use and injury were unrelated.